JennDahm/KerbalSorter/README.md

 ## Bugs

-These are the known bugs at the moment.
-Please file an issue if you find another one!
+These are no known bugs at the moment.
+Please file an issue if you find one!
-* In the Launch Windows and Editors, when dragging and dropping a kerbal into the list of available crew, the kerbal is not sorted back into the available list.
-I seem to have no way to detect when this is done, nor any way to disable it.
-If you drag and drop your kerbals, you can click on one of the kerbals in the available list to re-sort them.

 ## How to Contribute